Thoughts on Location No 26

 We spend several hours at the Port Arthur Historic Site and then also went to the Coal Mines Historic Site, where coal was mined to support the settlement at Port Arthur and a 30 minutes drive away on the other side of the Tasman peninsular.

-I have loaded photos on the Photography page, and as you will see, amid the sadness, I found a few items of beauty.
+In the gallery below, you’ll see, amid the sadness, I found a few items of beauty.

-Each evening we were visited by potaroos and wallabies, each day by birds, all of them comfortable being around humans, very friendly and looking for a bit of food.
+Each evening we were visited by potoroos and wallabies, each day by birds, all of them comfortable being around humans, very friendly and looking for a bit of food.

 This little Superb Fairywren and his harem of girls would flit in and out, darting all over the place and I’m surprised he stayed still long enough for me to click the camera in his direction.